Strange Quark Stars and Condensate Dark Stars in Bumblebee Gravity: Bumblebee gravity: Modified TOV equations

 it may be recast in the following form \cite{Capozziello:2023tbo}

+where $q^2=1/(\mathbf{l}+1)$, and where now the modification due to the Bumblebee gravity is relocated to the angular part of the line element.
+In the discussion to follow, however, we shall employ the more standard coordinate system, namely the previous form of the metric tensor without the coordinate transformation and the mass redefinition.}

+This result indicating that a background field carrying Lorentz-violating effects also slightly deforms spacetime.
+Despite these effects being significantly small, with a sensitivity at the $10^{-13}$ level, spacetime is described as approximately flat.
+This smallness has facilitated the computation of upper bounds on a parameter $\mathbf{l}$, referenced in \cite{Casana:2017jkc}.

-When studying a star in bumblebee gravity, we need to ensure our solutions for the different regions (interior and exterior) seamlessly match at the star's surface, located at a specific radius ($R$).
-To achieve this perfect match, we impose three matching conditions when $q \neq 1$: \begin{itemize}
+When studying a star in Bumblebee gravity, we need to ensure our solutions for the different regions (interior and exterior) seamlessly match at the star's surface, located at a specific radius ($R$).
+To achieve this perfect match, we impose three matching conditions as follows: \begin{itemize}

 \item \textbf{Matching Mass:}

 the first condition states that the value of the mass function ($M(r)$) at the surface ($r = R$) must be equal to the total mass ($M$) of the star.

 \item \textbf{Zero Pressure at the Surface:}